She's So Lovely (song): Use in the media

 The popularity and catchy nature of the song has seen it used in numerous commercials and television series.
 The song was heard in TV spots for the American comedy series Ugly Betty.
-An alternative version of the song was featured in series 2 of the BBC television series Gavin & Stacey and in the British film Angus, Thongs and Perfect Snogging, in a scene where the main character Georgia is dressed as a stuffed olive.
+An alternative version of the song was featured in series 2 of the BBC television series Gavin & Stacey.
+The original version was used for the British film Angus, Thongs and Perfect Snogging, in a scene where the main character Georgia is dressed as a stuffed olive.
 It has also been used in LACVERT's commercial for their lipstick, Ice Kiss, featuring the Olympic gold medalist Kim Yuna.
 The Stubborn skit in Gag Concert uses the song too.
+The song was featured in the BBC soap opera EastEnders at the funeral of Lola Pearce-Brown which played as the coffin entered.

 Instrumentals from the track are currently being used in TV spots in the United States for VoIP provider Vonage.